|For over seventy-five years I've been

 ago, and sat by a campfire, he actually saw the old folks giving lectures

--- even though they had been dead almost fifty years.
+-- even though they had been dead almost fifty years by that time.

 4. See Ch.
 3, "Canoe Days."